Best Cheap White Wine

 Regardless of the style, riesling grapes produce wines filled with floral and fruit aromas and pleasantly crisp acidity.
 In drier rieslings, the residual sugars and natural acidity make a good companion for many foods, such as fish, pork, and spicy Asian cuisines.

 Some experts assert that it's close to impossible to get a good riesling for less than $10.
-Take Barefoot Riesling ($5).
+Take Barefoot Riesling ($7).
 It has hardly any fruit flavors; it's just sweet -- really sweet, as described by testers at Serious Eats.
 Both these reviewers and our own tasters suggested it might be fit for sangria, with no added sugar.
 Another option with more complexity is Charles Smith Kung Fu Girl Riesling ($10), which offers a touch of juicy fruit with a crisp minerally core that pairs well with spicy food.
+There’s also Flip Flop Riesling ($7) from California.
+With juicy flavors of peaches and lemony citrus that strike a balance of sweet, tart, and refreshing, it manages to be both tasty and reliably under $10.

 Sauvignon Blanc.Sauvignon blanc was originally a French grape but now grows in regions with cooler climates, including Canada and Chile.
 New Zealand and Australia are well-known for sauvignon blanc, as well.
 Sun levels during the growing season and the degree of ripeness at harvest affect the finished product.
 Under the right conditions, sauvignon blanc is dry, crisp, and tangy with hints of melon, citrus, bell peppers, and even grass.
 Sauvignon blanc is a versatile wine that stands up to pungent tastes, such as garlic and tomato, and also works with cheese, fish, and sushi.